 She was a member of South West Thames Pilot Committee on Care within the Community (Nurse Adviser) and has also worked in the Reinsurance Industry as a Health Claims Consultant developing the Progress Team a fore runner of the rehab code and worked as a technical claims handler.
 Kate is an accredited risk assessor and people handler.

 For the last 19 years, Kate has been actively involved as a case manager for a number of catastrophically injured clients, both adults and children, throughout the UK as well as within Europe, Hong Kong and Australia, setting up teams of staff, organising care plans/rehabilitative support programmes, appointing treating professionals and arranging appropriate aids and equipment.

 Kate is an Advanced Brain and Spinal Injury Case Manager and acts as a Senior Lead Case Manager in complex cases to make sure that whoever has conduct of the case be it claimant/defendant or joint instruction, receive regular case management updates and goal based treating therapist’s summaries, with measurable outcomes to indicate progress combined with regular case management action plans, progress and outcomes.

-She has developed a comprehensive case management pathway training schedule that all CCMS Ltd case managers have to complete prior to becoming senior case managers.
+She has developed a comprehensive case management pathway litigation training schedule that all CCMS Ltd case managers have to have successfully completed prior to becoming senior case managers.
 Following the completion of the litigation pathway training, regular case load reviews are completed to ensure that the service being provided by the case manager meets our standards.